noeg18/My-Projects/README.md

 ### What I learned:
-- How to program rather than just code (first time working towards deliberately ambiguous instructions - difficult but worth it!:tada:)
+- How to program rather than just code (first time working towards deliberately ambiguous instructions - difficult but worth it! :tada:)
 - It is imporant to be intentional about design and how classes will interact from the beginning
 - However, always be prepared to refactor significantly as you understand the objective more